szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Dusty Rose Ioun Stone: Inspired by the description, it also protects against berserk and fear.
 The Armor Class bonus is also now 2.
 Additionally, it changes the BAM so it has a pinkish hue
 - Pearly White Ioun Stone: This improves the trollish regeneration from 1 HP per 5 rounds to 1 HP per round
-- Golden Ioun Stone: Makes it more interesting for general use by improving not just intelligence but also saves vs. Spells by 1 and magic resistance by 10%
+- Golden Ioun Stone: Makes it more interesting for general use by improving not just intelligence but also saves vs. Spells by 1 and Magic Resistance by 10%
 - Obsidian Ioun Stone: Obsidian is brittle but hard.
 Other than increasing CON by 1, now it also improves Armor Class against all except crushing by 2, and improves physical damage resistance to everything except crushing by 5%
 - Silver Gray Ioun Stone: Now it also improves WIS by 1 and lore by 15.
 Divine casters get one extra spell slot from level 1 to 5.
 Finally, druids and clerics get a +1 bonus to casting speed
 - Circlet of Netheril: This makes it more useful and fitting for sorcerous classes by adding one extra level 9 spell slot, as well as a +7% bonus to magic damage dealt